alxhlz/hcloud-failover-keepalived/README.md

-# Hetzner Cloud - Floating IP switchover - keepalived
+# Hetzner Cloud - Floating IP and Private IP switchover - keepalived

-This is a little script for switching over a Floating IP at Hetzner Cloud.
+This is a little script for switching the assigned VM of Floating IPs.
+It's also possible to modify assigned Alias IPs to also use the private networks feature of Hetzner Cloud.
-Because of `multiprocessing` a switchover of multiple Floating IPs would run simultaniously.

 I am using this script in combination with [keepalived](http://www.keepalived.org).

 **Credits:** [r3vival](https://github.com/r3vival) | [lehuizi](https://github.com/lehuizi)